Parking Violation Appeal Process

-To submit a parking appeal, download, print out and complete the form and return it with the ticket being appealed to the Student Accounts office, located in SC100 in the Main Academic building.
-Appeal should be placed in the night depository below the Cashier window.
+To submit a parking appeal, download, print out and complete the form and return it with the ticket being appealed to the Student Accounts Office, located in SC100 in the Main Academic building.
+Appeal may be placed in the night depository below the Cashier window after office hours.

 The following violations will NOT be considered for an appeal: